Terry M. Perlin, Ph.D

 Peter Bienstock, JD

 Peter Bienstock, JD, a founding partner of the matrimonial and family law firm, Hennessey & Bienstock LLP, has specialized in that area of the law for more than 25 years.
 He is a cum laude graduate of the New York University School of Law, and a magna cum laude graduate of the City College of New York.
 He capped a 17-year career of public service by serving from 1987 until 1990 as the Executive Director of the New York State Commission on Government Integrity (The Feerick Commission).
 Prior to that, he served as Bureau Chief of New York State Attorney General Robert Abrams, including Chief of the Civil Rights and Consumer Frauds Bureaus.
 Peter served a four-year term on the Executive Committee of the New York City Bar Association.
+He is serving and has served for the last decade as a hearing officer for the NYS Commission on Judicial Conduct.

 Barry Ensminger, JD